Emerging Science

 • Mammograms

-The exposure from each of these tests can vary widely based on the type of imaging being performed, the machine used, the duration of the scan, and the size of your body[4]
+The exposure from each of these tests can vary widely based on the type of imaging being performed, the machine used, the duration of the scan, and the size of your body[5].
+It should be noted that in real terms, the amount of exposure from these tests is low.
+For reference, the amount of ionizing radiation from a single cross-country flight ranges from 0.02-0.05 mSv[6]

 Non-ionizing radiation: exposure paths